 This course is a laboratory for MAT 175.
 Emphasis is placed on experiences that enhance the materials presented in the class.
 Upon completion, students should be able to solve problems, apply critical thinking, work in teams, and communicate effectively.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.